-Dick and Mary bought a Jøtul wood stove from Norway to heat their draughty farm house in 1974.
+Dick and Mary Knight bought a Jøtul wood stove from Norway to heat their draughty farm house in 1974.
 At the time in England the concept of burning wood instead of coal was unheard of.
 They decided on the stove after seeing a leaflet which was written in Norwegian at the Royal Welsh show, where the family were showing their Hampshire Down sheep.
 The stove changed the feel of the house and made them enthuse to anyone and everyone as to how good the stove was.
-Most importantly to them it cured the constant smoke in the room from the open fire which was due to the large fireplace (over 1m tall and wide).

-The reporters from the farmers weekly thawed out on a winter day in front of the Jøtul stove.
+Reporters from the farmers weekly came to interview Dick and thawed out in front of the Jøtul stove.
 This then led to a picture in the magazine of Mary stoking the stove, explaining the efficiency compared to an open fire.
 This was the first wood stove article published in England.
 This picture led to a large number of enquiries (40 a day at its peak) and so they started supplying stoves to the public, despite the initial reluctance to go into retail.

 Gradually the business expanded and they started selling a couple of other leading manufacturers stoves, which are still sold today.
-Now over 40 years on Dick’s son Henry runs the business, dealing with these established premier manufacturers and have the confidence that the products supplied will be a benefit to customers and give many years of reliable service.
+Now nearly 50 years on Dick’s son Henry runs the business, dealing with these established premier manufacturers and have the confidence that the products supplied will be a benefit to customers and give many years of reliable service.